Clinics & Services

 Over 500 million doses of MMR have been used in over 90 countries around the world since the early 1970s.
 The World Health Organisation recognises MMR as a highly effective vaccine with an outstanding safety record; a fact that is endorsed by all the major health organisations in the UK.
 There is no evidence to support a link between autism, inflammatory bowel disease and the MMR vaccine.
 The use of single vaccines in place of the MMR puts children and their families at increased risk; the combined vaccine is safer as it reduces the risk of children being infected by the diseases while waiting for full immunisation cover.

 We would encourage any parent with concerns regarding the MMR vaccine to discuss it with their GP, health visitor or practice nurse.
+You can also read about the MMR vaccine on the Oxford Vaccine Knowledge Project website (a great resource that will answer all your questions).

 All partners perform minor surgery.
 This should first be discussed with your doctor during a normal appointment.

 Advice and all travel immunisations, including Yellow Fever, are available from the practice nurse - however only Yellow Fever is available at the Langford surgery.
 Ideally travel immunisation appointments will be made at least six weeks before and preferably three months, before you intend to travel.
-More information and an online questionnaire are available on the above Travel Vaccinations tab.
+More information and a questionnaire are available on the above Travel Vaccinations tab.

 Influenza and Pneumococcal Injections